 I developed a custom Revit add-in using C# and the Revit API that automates the entire export workflow.
 The tool intelligently processes views in batches, applies consistent naming conventions, and extracts schedule data directly to structured CSV files.

-Automatically identifies exportable views and filters out irrelevant content
+Automatically identifies exportable views and filters out irrelevant content based on discipline rules.

-Comprehensive logging and graceful failure recovery
+Comprehensive logging with graceful failure recovery — never halts the entire batch.

-Customizable settings for different project requirements
+Customizable settings for different project requirements without code changes.

-// Sample: Batch export views to DWG
+// Batch export views to DWG format

 public void ExportViewsToDWG(List<View> views, string outputPath)